-You are going to love this recipe I am sharing with you today for Creamy Pasta Salad.
+You are going to love this Creamy Pasta Salad recipe I am sharing with you today.
 We love eating a variety of salads in the summer months.
 We don’t always want to be eating the same ones over and over again.
 A pasta salad such as this delicious Creamy Pasta Salad makes for a bit of a change.
 With its creamy, yet slightly tangy dressing, along with its abundance of crisp vegetables, it is not only delicious but also very colorful and filled with lots of goodness!

-This salad is perfect standing on its own as a light lunch, as well as being comfortable as a hearty side dish for when you are barbequing for family or friends.
+This salad is perfect standing on its own as a light lunch, as well as being comfortable as a hearty side dish for when you are barbequing for family or friends, much like the more wintery baked potatoes.
 It also makes a fantastic salad to cart along to potluck and covered dish suppers!
 It is also very adaptable as far as which vegetables you can choose to add.

 If your family is not fond of one or would prefer another, feel free to make and adapt this recipe according to your own family’s tastes and desires!
 If your family is really fond of vegetables, then you can easily increase the amount of vegetables used!
 This is really a very basic recipe which can very easily be played with.

 WHAT YOU NEED TO MAKE CREAMY PASTA SALAD RECIPE

 One thing I pride myself on is creating simple and easy recipes that don’t require a lot of unusual or expensive ingredients.
 Here is what you need to make this creamy pasta salad recipe

 |8 ounces of Ditalini pasta (or any short cut tubular pasta)|